-Net cash used in financing activities attributable to continuing operations in 2010 was \$11.8 million which included a \$30.2 million repayment of long-term debt under the term loan, \$15.3 million of cash proceeds received from the issuance of common stock pursuant to stock-based awards net of withholding taxes, and \$3.1 million of excess tax benefits from stock-based awards.
+Net cash used in financing activities in 2010 was \$11.8 million which included a \$30.2 million repayment of long-term debt under the term loan, \$15.3 million of cash proceeds received from the issuance of common stock pursuant to stock-based awards net of withholding taxes, and \$3.1 million of excess tax benefits from stock-based awards.
 The repayment of long-term debt under the term loan included a voluntary prepayment of approximately \$25.4 million in December 2010, of which approximately \$19.6 million would have been required to be paid in 2011.
+The \$15.3 million of proceeds received from the issuance of common stock included \$18.0 million of cash proceeds from stock option and employee stock purchase plan exercises, offset by \$2.7 million used to cover withholding taxes for our stock-based awards.